netport/open-dai.eu/README.md

 cp wordpress/wp-config-sample.php ./wp-config.php
 ```

 Configure wp-config.php with your database details.
 For development environments it is recommended you set `define('WP_DEBUG', true)`.
-Because Wordpress runs from a separate directory you need to set different URLs for SITE and HOME:
+You also need to set up some directories to run Wordpress from a separate directory:

 ```php
 /**